-Dash cams come in handy for a variety of uses, ranging from accident insurance protection to capturing the best parts of your road trip.
-So what's the best dash cam for you?
+The best dash cams come in handy for a variety of uses, ranging from accident insurance protection to capturing the best parts of your road trip.
+So what's the best choice for you?

-To find out, Tom's Guide purchased 11 models all priced at $100 or less, and took them on the road.
+To find out, Tom's Guide bought 11 models that all cost $100 or less, and took them on the road.
 Over more than 500 miles, night and day, rain and shine, we tested these dash cams on city, highway and country roads to see how they performed.

 Overall, the Magellan MiVue 420 is an excellent choice to bring older cars up to speed with added safety features and good-quality video recordings.
 For the truly budget conscious, the Aukey Dashboard Camera DR01 is a great option.